silexphp/Silex/doc/services.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes you want to alter a service after its definition.
 Pimple facilitates
-this by ``extend``-ing the already defined service.
+this by extending the already defined service.

 First argument of the ``extend`` method is the name of the service you want to
 modify.
 Second argument is a callable.
 This callable is executed with the service
-you want to alter as its first argument, the service container self is provided
+you want to alter as its first argument, the service container itself is provided
 in the second argument.

 .. note::

     Be sure to return the modified service in the callable.

-You can use this pattern to add functionality to :doc:Twig <providers/twig> for
+You can use this pattern to add functionality to :doc:Monolog <providers/twig> for
 example::

     $app->extend('twig', function($twig, $app) {